RemixIT: Continual self-training of speech enhancement models via bootstrapped remixing: Results and Discussion

 \subsection{Cross-domain generalization}

-A performance analysis for cross-domain speech enhancement generalization is displayed in Table \ref{tab:cross_domain_generalization}.
-MixIT and its variants fail to generalize in cases where the noise distribution $\D_n$ does not closely resemble the true in-domain distribution $\D_n^*$.
-However, \textit{RemixIT} outperforms all MixIT methods without having access to in-domain datasets.
+A comparison for cross-domain generalization in self-supervised and semi-supervised domain adaptation speech enhancement tasks is displayed in Tables \ref{tab:SSL_generalization} and \ref{tab:semisup_adaptation}, respectively.

+In Table \ref{tab:SSL_generalization}, we notice that MixIT and its variants fail to generalize in cases where the noise distribution $\D_n$ does not closely resemble the true in-domain distribution $\D_n^*$.
+Notably, \textit{RemixIT} outperforms all MixIT methods without having access to in-domain datasets.
 For instance, in the case where one only has access to mixtures from the WHAM!
 (W!) dataset and noise sources from LFSD (L), the best noise augmented MixIT model obtains only $1.6$ dB of SI-SDR improvement on the adaptation WHAM! dataset.
-In stark contrast, \textit{RemixIT} with a pre-trained MixIT teacher on LFSD yields an improvement of 5.3dB ($1.6 \rightarrow 6.9$) over the best cross-dataset MixIT and 0.7 dB ($6.2 \rightarrow 6.9$) over the teacher model.
-Moreover, \textit{RemixIT} can also improve the performance of a teacher model in the source dataset test-set by leveraging other target mixture dataset.
-Notice that \textit{RemixIT} yields an improvement of 1.4dB ($8.5 \rightarrow 9.9$) on the LFSD test-set over the pre-trained teacher model on LFSD by using self-training over the diverse unsupervised DNS mixture dataset.
-Surprisingly, \textit{RemixIT} also outperforms its teacher by a large margin ($6.2 \rightarrow 8.2$ dB) on the WHAM! test set even though it has not seen any data from this datset which shows how the proposed model can provide a seamless solution to generalizing denoising models to unseen data.
+In stark contrast, \textit{RemixIT} with a pre-trained MixIT teacher on LFSD yields an improvement of 5.3dB ($1.6 \rightarrow 6.9$) over the best cross-dataset trained MixIT model and 0.7 dB ($6.2 \rightarrow 6.9$) over the teacher model.